Job creation across sectors a key focus area of budget

 The best way to answer this question is to look at the share of various sectors in total employment and then see what the budget has done for them.

-Construction is another big source of employment in both rural and urban India, which employs around 10% of all male workers in the country and around 5% of female workers.
-By announcing a boost to its welfare housing-for-all programme in both rural and urban areas and also income tax sops for people who buy houses up to Rs 45 lakh, the government is hoping to give a big boost to the construction sector.
+Construction is another big source of employment and employs around 10% of all male and around 5% of all female workers in the country.
+By announcing a boost to its welfare housing-for-all programme in both rural and urban areas and also income tax sops for people who buy houses up to ₹45 lakh, the government is hoping to give a big boost to the construction sector.
 The budget also makes it clear that the government will continue to and even intensify its push on big infrastructure projects in its second term.
-It has set itself an ambitious target of investing Rs 100 lakh crore in infrastructure over the next five years.
+It has set itself an ambitious target of investing ₹100 lakh crore in infrastructure over the next five years.

 Almost 25% of the urban male workers are employed in the trade, hotel and restaurant sector.
 The budget has promised to boost India’s tourism sector by improving infrastructure in tourist destinations.
 It also hopes to give a boost to tourism by steps such as improving air connectivity.

 Experts said that the government’s focus on the rural sector is likely to create employment.
-Sridhar Iyer, national director, CSR, EY India said, “The government’s ambition to develop 75,000 skilled entrepreneurs in agro-rural industries, together with incentives provided for women’s Self-Help Groups, are significant measures towards reducing unemployment and promoting rural entrepreneurship.
-It is commendable that the government has prioritised inclusive development and is addressing the challenge of grassroots economic development.”
+Sridhar Iyer, national director, CSR, EY India said, “The government’s aim to develop 75,000 skilled entrepreneurs in agro-rural industries, together with incentives provided for women’s SHGs , are significant measures towards reducing unemployment and promoting rural entrepreneurship.”